-Or maybe the coral is growing so well it just has a wild, uncontrolled look to it and your tank would look a bit nicer if it was more tame.
+Or maybe the coral is growing so well it just has a wild, uncontrolled look to it and your tank would look a bit nicer if it was tamer.

 Whatever your objective is, whether your corals have overgrown their space or starting to get close to another coral, today’s task is to take a few minutes to trim overgrown corals.
 Think of it like pruning a hedge in your landscape.

-If you have trimmed back and fragged your corals before, than this will be no big deal.
+If you have trimmed back and fragged your corals before then this will be no big deal.
 If you have never fragged a coral you may want to do some more reading to get more comfortable first.
 You can learn more about how to frag corals here.

 Don’t take your clippings to the compost bin, like you would with your garden or landscaping.
 Those clippings (frags) will regrow into new coral colonies.
 If you know how to frag corals, create some coral frags today.
 If you don’t know how to frag corals yet, it’s time to learn today.